claudiajs/example-projects/graphql-example/README.md

 GraphiQL is an IDE that help user edit and test queries and discover the schema.
 You can download a GraphiQL app at https://github.com/skevy/graphiql-app

 ![GraphiQL App](./GraphiQL_app.png "GraphiQL App")

+## Transpile ES2015 to ES5

+The implementation in this example is written in ES2015 under the `src` folder.
+It is transpiled to ES5 during `npm create` and `npm deploy` via Babel.